 Background information: a Third Camp Trotskyist international formed over a long period of time between the 60s and 90s.
 Its (now deceased) leader, Tony Cliff, championed the theory that the Stalinist states were not deformed or degenerated workers states, but rather “state capitalist”, or capitalist economies controlled by state bureaucracies with socialist trappings.
 Leading party is the Socialist Workers Party in the UK (not to be confused with the SWP in the US).
 American section used to be the International Socialist Organization (see below).

 Background information: formed in 1977.
-One of the five major US Trotskyist parties.
-It was the American section of the International Socialist Tendency until 2001, when it was expelled over disagreements on how to view the end of the Cold War.
+Until its demise it was one of the five major Trotskyist parties in the US.
+It was a member of the International Socialist Tendency until 2001, when it was expelled over disagreements on how to view the end of the Cold War.
+The organization collapsed in 2019 after a scandal surrounding the leadership’s handling of a sexual abuse claim.
+Some of its members went on to create the Revolutionary Socialist Network, a broad Trotskyist alliance that also includes Workers’ Voice (US section of the IWL-FI) and Socialist Resurgence (listed earlier).

 Stance on Syria: supports opposition.
 Calls PKK/PYD “pro-imperalist” and “petty-bourgeois.”
+Refers to rebels in Idlib (primarily HTS, the successor organization to al-Nusra) as “liberation forces”.
+Opposes IS but supports it in confrontations with the US.
 “Inspired by the Egyptian and Tunisian revolutions, the multinational masses of workers and peasants in Syria started to stand up against the injustices imposed on them by the Assad dictatorship and the world economic crisis.
 We characterize this uprising as a justified attempt to foment a democratic revolution and at the same time to fight for important social demands.”
 Sources:

 Stance on Syria: critically supports opposition.
 “But the Western imperialists have feared Syria’s popular revolutionary uprising far more [than the Syria-Iran-Hezbollah alliance], because of its potential to advance the struggle against dictatorship and imperialism throughout the region.
 Thus they have stood by while Assad, armed by Russian imperialism and Iran, slaughtered hundreds of thousands in his counterrevolutionary war, far more than the IS has killed; they have refused to arm even secular democratic rebel forces because they could not trust them to serve their interests; and they have until now refused to clamp down on support for jihadists as long as they were acting primarily to divide and weaken revolutionary forces.”
 “Our opposition to U.S. imperialism in Syria means absolutely no support for Assad’s rule and no call to defer the struggle against his regime.” “… when it comes to sending arms to rebel forces, we promote the arming only of those that: 1) are independent of foreign powers and committed to defending Syria and all the region’s peoples against imperialism; and 2) are opposed to religious sectarianism and to attacks on civilians.”
 Sources:

 Background information: a small Trotskyist international formed in 1992.
-Known for its theory that the USSR was “statified capitalist”, with some characteristics of capitalism but not as much as Tony Cliff thought.
+Known for its theory that the USSR was “statified capitalist”, with some characteristics of capitalism but not as much as Tony Cliff of the International Socialist Tendency thought.
 Leading party is the League for the Revolutionary Party in the US, which is descended from the same group from which the International Socialist Organization split.

 Stance on Syria: neutral.
 “In this situation the proletariat in Syria can do or say nothing.
 It has already been ideologically and materially dismembered by either falling into line to defend one of the competing forces or it has simply become victim of the conflict.”
 “Opposing these wars without giving support to brutal regimes like that of Assad is the start of opposing the system that survives by them.”
 Critical of the PKK/PYD; compares YPG to Irish Republican Army – seen by many as “progressive” and “revolutionary” but still a sectarian nationalist militia.
 “It is this threat of ethnic/sectarian war, which heralds the danger for the future.
 Ultimately despite the differences between the PKK and the Da’esh, the similarities between the two are what links them.
 A socialist veneer does not stop an ethnic militia from playing its part in the escalation of the cycle of ethnic conflict, and ethnic cleansing.
 It is clear in this struggle that the Da’esh is the aggressor, and that the PKK is merely defending its turf.
 It is also clear that compared to the Da’esh, the PKK looks positively progressive.
 None of this stops either of them playing their roles in the intensification of ethnic conflict.”
 Sources: